 The roof of the Lotus Temple

-Once you walk inside the temple you will be intoxicated with its silence.
+Once you walk inside the Lotus Temple Delhi you will be intoxicated with its silence.
 The absolute noiselessness puts you through the contemplative mood to experience divinity.
 Neither sermons are held inside nor any musical instruments are played.
 However, you can read or chant from holy scriptures.
 A deep reverence is implanted automatically within one.
-The dome-like structure echoes even the slightest noise made inside.
+The dome-like structure of the Lotus Temple Delhi echoes even the slightest noise made inside.
 It almost forms a magical harmony when one chants inside, making it feel like it is coming from within your soul.
 It is the ideal place to search for your inner peace.
 The quietude resembles the reflective techniques of the Buddhist traditions as well.
 Prayer sessions are held four times a day.

 Interiors of the Lotus Temple

 Credit- Flickr/Dinudey Baidya

 Lotus Temple Delhi Information (Prayer timings): 10 AM, 12 PM, 3 PM, 5 PM.